-Compression Ratio is one of the fundamental specifications of an Internal Combustion engine.
+The Compression Ratio is one of the fundamental specifications of an Internal Combustion engine.
 It is the ratio of the volume above the piston when it is at the bottom-most position (BDC) to the volume above the piston when it is at the top-most position (TDC).
-It indicates the extent to which the air-fuel mixture is compressed in the engine.
+It indicates the extent to which you compress the air-fuel mixture in the engine.

 In diesel engines, the ‘Compression-Ratio’ varies from 18:1 to 23:1, which depends on engine design & construction.
 The petrol engines use the ‘Spark Ignition’ method.
 However, the diesel engine technologies such as ‘Direct Injection‘ & ‘InDirect Injection‘ & ‘Common-rail Direct Injection‘ use the ‘Compression Ignition‘ method.
 However, the compression ratio remains almost the same for both the petrol engine and diesel engine, respectively, regardless of the engine capacity/displacement.

 Advantages of Higher Compression Ratio:

-The higher the compression-ratio, the better is the thermal efficiency of the engine.
+The higher is the compression-ratio, the better the engine’s thermal efficiency.
 Thus, the engine can extract more mechanical energy from the given mass of the air-fuel mixture.
-In that context, diesel engines have enhanced fuel efficiency for the given amount of fuel than petrol engines of the same size.
+In that context, diesel engines have enhanced fuel efficiency for the same amount of fuel as petrol engines.

-It means that let's say; you compare the conventional petrol and diesel engines with the same engine capacity of 1.0L.
+It means, let’s say, you compare the conventional petrol and diesel engines with the same engine capacity of 1.0L.
 Then, in the real world, the 1.0L diesel engine will consume less fuel than the 1.0L petrol engine.
 In other words, a car with a 1.0L diesel engine would give higher mileage as compared to the one with a 1.0L petrol engine under similar driving conditions.